 The Rise and Fall (and Rise?) of Sylvester Stallone

-“Rocky” had already won best picture when my best friend Peter and I went to see it on a weeknight in the spring of 1977 at the Boulevard I & II, a South Minneapolis neighborhood theater surviving temporarily in the multiplex age by splitting in two.
+“Rocky” had already won best picture when my best friend Peter and I went to see it on a weeknight in the spring of 1977 at the Boulevard Theater in South Minneapolis.
 We were in eighth grade.
 After the long winter the air was suddenly soft and full of possibility, and Peter and I talked briefly outside the theater, then parted.
 Here’s what he remembers: He looked back and saw me running down Lyndale avenue, so he did the same in the opposite direction.
 Me, I just remember being pumped.
 I remember feeling the need to run.
 I didn’t think I’d make it home without stopping but I did.
 I went the distance.

 OK, so it wasn’t a very long distance (according to Google maps, not quite half a mile), but before I’d always stopped whenever I ran out of breath.
 Something about “Rocky” made me keep going.
 A few years later I joined the Washburn high school cross-country team.

 Hollywood likes to congratulate itself about movies that are inspirational—“Makes you want to stand up and cheer,” etc.—but Sylvester Stallone is one of the few writer-actors that actually inspired me to do things.
 Running home from the Boulevard was just the beginning.
 Because of him, I: 1) ate a raw egg; 2) bounced a tennis ball around town; 3) lifted weights.
 In my late teens, I became obsessed with getting stronger.
 Or at least looking stronger.
 Or at least looking less weak.